-PS: As each brand has their own type of sizing chart – make sure to re-check the sizes on each brand in order to pick the right one.
+PS: As each brand has its type of sizing chart – make sure to re-check the sizes on each brand to pick the right one.
 It’s quite obvious that when a wetsuit is one size too small – it will limit your movement and one size too large will not be as watertight around your body.

 Also, it matters which material wetsuits are made of.